First 5 Forever Online

 Engaging Activities

-Benefits of this activity:
+Benefits of these activities:

 • To encourage imagination and creativity

-• To improve language and communication skills
+• To improve language and communication skills by building and introducing new context-relevant vocabulary and listening skills

 Prefer hard copies or want more theme-related goodness?
 Don’t forget you can access or reserve these and more through Aurora or visiting your local library today!